llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 You must have a domain name (FQDN) with a valid SSL certificate to host your public key on standard port 443.
 The vehicle will check this key every time you send a command.
 The easiest way to do this is using [Nginx SSL proxy add-on](https://github.com/home-assistant/addons/tree/master/nginx_proxy).
 This guide will use `tesla.example.com` as an example.

+One thing to note is that if you are using the `Nginx SSL proxy add-on` as it is suggested here, you will need to make sure that in the Configuration section of the Nginx add-on the setting under `Customize` called `active` is set to `true` instead of `false`.
+By default, it will be set to `false` and that will make it such that Nginx will not import the new server configuration blocks that will be added in a later step.

 ## How to use

 Configure this addon with your domain name, then hit Start.
 It will initialize and then stop itself after a few seconds.
 Refresh the page to verify it's stopped, then restart the Nginx addon so it loads the new config.
 Ignore the error: _Failed to restart add-on_.